U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA does not directly collect retail electricity rates or prices.
 However, using data collected on retail sales revenues and volumes, we calculate average retail revenues per kWh as a proxy for retail rates and prices.
 Retail sales volumes are presented as a proxy for end-use electricity consumption.

 Average Revenue per kWh by state

-Compared to February 2012, the average cost of electricity increased in a majority of States across the country.
-The two largest increases in average retail revenue were in Rhode Island and Louisiana, where average revenues increased 12.9 percent and 11.8 percent, respectively.
-These are the largest year-over-year increases we've seen since September of last year.
-The two largest decreases in average revenues occurred in Illinois and Nevada, where prices decreased by 6.7 percent and 5.3 percent, respectively.
-On the whole, average revenues across the country increased 1.8 percent from last year to 9.77 cents per kilowatthour.
-20 States saw average revenues increase by more than 3 percent compared to February 2012.
+Compared to March 2012, the average cost of electricity increased in a majority of States across the country.
+The two largest increases in average retail revenue were in Rhode Island and Louisiana, where average revenues increased 10.8 percent and 15.7 percent, respectively.
+These are some of the largest year-over-year increases we've seen since September of last year.
+The largest decrease in average revenues occurred in Illinois, where prices decreased by 8.1 percent.
+On the whole, average revenues across the country increased 1.4 percent from last year to 9.69 cents per kilowatthour.
+24 States saw average revenues increase by more than 3 percent compared to March 2012.